Annabelle Davis

-Annabelle Davis (born 28 March 1997) is an English actress.
-She portrayed Sasha Bellman in the CBBC series The Dumping Ground from 2015 to 2022, and from 2023, she is set to play Lacey Lloyd in the Channel 4 soap opera Hollyoaks.
-She is the daughter of actor and TV presenter Warwick Davis and Samantha Davis.
+Annabelle Davis (born 28 March 1997) is a British actress.
+She portrayed Sasha Bellman in the CBBC series The Dumping Ground from 2015 to 2022, and from 2023, she began to play Lacey Lloyd in the Channel 4 soap opera Hollyoaks.
+She is the daughter of Warwick Davis and Samantha Davis.

 Early life and education

-Annabelle Davis is the only daughter of Samantha (née Burroughs) and actor Warwick Davis.
-She has a younger brother Harrison (born 28 February 2003).
-She has an older brother Lloyd (11 September 1991 – 20 September 1991), who died in infancy after the birth in 9 days.
+Davis is the only daughter of Samantha Davis (née Burroughs) and actor Warwick Davis.
+She has a younger brother, born in 2003.
+She also had an older brother Lloyd, who died in infancy at nine days old.
 Davis inherited spondyloepiphyseal dysplasia congenita from her father.

 Davis attended Sawtry Village Academy, where she took A-Levels in Media, Textiles, Art and IT.
-In June 2018, she was announced as a new patron for the Young People Counselling Service.
+In June 2018, she was announced as a patron for the Young People Counselling Service.
 She is the namesake of their first community hub.

 Career

 In 2011, Davis appeared in Harry Potter and the Deathly Hallows – Part 2 as a Naughty Goblin.
 She then joined the CBBC series The Dumping Ground as Sasha Bellman in 2015.
 She reprised the role of Sasha in spin-off series The Dumping Ground: I'm..., a webisode series.
 She has also appeared in two Star Wars films alongside her father.

+In 2022, Davis joined the cast of the Disney+ series Willow, a sequel to the 1988 film of the same name, as Mims, the daughter of the titular character played by Davis' father.
+After the series was cancelled in March 2023, Davis said the show "was the most magical adventure."
+The series was later removed from Disney+ on 26 May 2023.

-In 2022, after her final appearance on The Dumping Ground had aired, it was announced that Davis had been cast as Lacey Lloyd in the Channel 4 soap opera Hollyoaks.
-She is set to make her debut appearance in 2023.
+After her final appearance on The Dumping Ground had aired in 2022, it was announced that Davis had been cast as Lacey Lloyd in the Channel 4 soap opera Hollyoaks.
+She made her debut appearance in 2023.